-A consignment agreement is entered into where one party (the ‘consignor’) supplies goods to another party (the ‘consignee’) for the purpose of selling those goods.
+As a party giving or receiving goods on consignment, it is essential that you draft a robust consignment agreement to protect your commercial interests.
+A consignment agreement is where one party (the ‘consignor’) supplies goods to another party (the ‘consignee’) to sell those goods.
 The consignor will retain ownership of the goods until they are sold, despite the consignee possessing the goods.
-Furthermore, the agreement generally provides that the consignee does not have to pay for the stock upfront and will usually get a commission when they sell the items.
-You should consider getting legal advice before entering into a consignment agreement.
+Furthermore, the agreement generally provides that the consignee does not have to pay for the stock upfront and will usually receive a commission when they sell the items.
+You should consider obtaining legal advice before entering into a consignment agreement.
 This article will explain what a consignment agreement is and what it should include.

-In a consignment arrangement, the consignee acts as an agent for the consignor for the purpose of selling the goods.
-The goods are supplied to the consignee, but the consignee does not become the owner of the goods.
+In a consignment arrangement, the consignee acts as an agent for the consignor to sell the goods.
+The supplier provides the goods to the consignee, but the consignee does not become the owner of the goods.
 Instead, the consignor will retain ownership of the goods until the consignee sells them to the consumer, who then becomes the owner of the goods.
 As the consignee is not the owner of the goods, they will be able to have the goods returned to them at any time, subject to the terms of the consignment agreement.

-It is important to have the details of your consignment arrangement in writing.
-Disputes and conflicts often arise in a consignment relationship, particularly if you have not consulted a business lawyer first.
-Often problems occur because of a lack of understanding and genuine confusion over the arrangement.
-Therefore, a written consignment agreement reduces the chances of errors and misunderstandings, while clearly outlining each party’s rights and obligations.
+It is important to have your consignment arrangement in writing.
+Disputes and conflicts often arise in a consignment relationship, particularly if you do not consult a business lawyer first.
+Often problems arise from a lack of understanding and genuine confusion over the arrangement.
+Therefore, a written consignment agreement reduces the chances of errors and misunderstandings while clearly outlining each party’s rights and obligations.

-Your consignment agreement should set out the entire relationship between the consignor and the consignee.
-Additionally, it should specify the procedure for the sale of goods and attempt to mitigate any risk for disputes.
+Your consignment agreement should establish the relationship between the consignor and the consignee.
+Additionally, it should specify the procedure for the sale of goods and attempt to mitigate any risk of disputes.

 Formalities

-A consignment agreement will usually start with a section that identifies the parties to the agreement.
+A consignment agreement will usually start with a section identifying the parties to the contract.
 The consignor is the person providing the goods, while the consignee is the person who takes possession of and sells the goods.
-In the ‘recitals’ section, the agreement will normally explain the nature of the transaction and why the parties are entering into a consignment agreement.
+In the ‘recitals’ section, the agreement will typically explain the nature of the transaction and why the parties are entering into a consignment agreement.

 Consigned Goods